 What is the Short Code Council?

-The Short Code Council (SCC) is a committee within the Canadian Wireless Telecommunications Association (CWTA) that consists of one voting representative from each of the participating wireless service providers.
-The SCC’s main role is to develop policies and maintain guidelines ensuring the appropriate use of common short codes.
+The Short Code Council (SCC) is a committee within the Canadian Telecommunications Association (CTA) that consists of one voting representative from each of the participating wireless service providers.
+The SCC’s main role is to develop policies and maintain guidelines that ensure the appropriate use of common short codes.

 Requirements for short code approval

 The SCC reviews and approves all short codes in Canada on a per-case basis.
-To obtain a short code, you need to fulfill the following requirements:
+To obtain a short code, you’ll need to fulfill the following requirements:

-1. Establish SMPP (Short Message Peer-to-Peer) connectivity with the wireless service provider directly or indirectly through an aggregator.
+1. Establish SMPP (Short Message Peer-to-Peer) connectivity and bilateral commercial agreement with wireless service providers directly or indirectly through an aggregator.

-2. A completed application form, signed and dated, with an explicit agreement to terms and conditions and a non-refundable deposit.
+2. Submit a completed application form, signed and dated, with an explicit agreement to terms and conditions and a non-refundable deposit.

-How long does it take until your short code becomes available?
+How long does it take for a short code to become available?

-Once you establish connectivity with the wireless service providers, you need to wait a minimum of 20–35 days from the time your application is approved until it becomes available.
+Once you establish connectivity with wireless service providers, you’ll need to wait a minimum of 20–35 days from the time your application is approved until your short code becomes available.
 Since short codes are assigned on a first-come, first-served basis, and provisioning depends on the volume of submitted applications, new short code provisioning can take up to 3 to 4 months.

 What is the brownout period?